-The construction economy hasn’t exactly shifted into high gear just yet, but the future looks a lot brighter.
-As we move into 2014, contractors gearing up to pursue public works projects or other bonded work will want to ask yourself: where do I stand with my surety?
+Despite challenges caused by the aftermath of COVID-related shutdowns and labor shortages, resilient contractors are gearing up to pursue new projects.
+Those pursuing public works projects or other bonded work will want to ask yourself: where do I stand with my surety?

 - Choose your partners wisely – Build a strong supporting cast around your business, including a good construction-oriented CPA firm, a reliable bank, a professional insurance and surety agent, and a predictable surety company with accessible, knowledgeable underwriters.
 Look for a surety with superior financial strength and a long-range focus on building a strong relationship with you.